Ideal Gases: General Gas Law, Temperature and Volume Calculation

 Check Your Work

 Make sure you are using the correct form of the ideal gas law for changing conditions.
-Our question was a qualitative thinking question where we are asked to explain our answer by relating it to our theory.
-You can use the provided data to check your prediction by solving for Vf in terms of Vi, but you also need to explain your reasoning in sentences.
+Our question was a quantitative question where we are asked to calculate the new balloon volume when the temperature is decreased.

 Does your answer make chemical sense?